 Notification of major holding in Kindred Group plc

-VALLETTA, Malta, May 21, 2024 /PRNewswire/ -- Kindred Group plc (Kindred) hereby announces that it, on 20 May 2024, has received a notification of major holding from JPMorgan Chase & Co, a company with its registered office in Wilmington, Delaware, USA.
-The notification refers to an increased number of shares and voting rights in Kindred held by JPMorgan Chase & Co.
+VALLETTA, Malta, May 24, 2024 /PRNewswire/ -- Kindred Group plc (Kindred) hereby announces that it, on 22 May 2024, has received a notification of major holding from JPMorgan Chase & Co, a company with its registered office in Wilmington, Delaware, USA.
+The notification refers to a decreased number of shares and voting rights in Kindred held by JPMorgan Chase & Co.

 The relevant chain of controlled undertakings can be found in the notification, of which a copy can be found on Kindred's website: https://www.kindredgroup.com/investors/the-share/major-holdings.